-Its a normal day at the Krusty Krab and Spongebob is excited to spend another day at his favorite job.
+Its a normal day at the Krusty Krab and SpongeBob is excited to spend another day at his favorite job.
 Things go south when, in his excitement, he winds up getting his spatula stuck in the ceiling.
 He stacks up a tower of crates full of dangerous and sharp objects (including swords) and wrenches the utensil out, nearly getting stabbed in the process.
 Hes saved when his spatula catches on a sword blade and he slides off with little hassle and no worse for wear.
-And then he slips on tatar sauce.
+And then he slips on tartar sauce.
 He slides across the ground as his thumb is punctured by a stray piece of wood which gets lodged in.
-Being too weak to pull it out his hand becomes too sore to hold the spatula, to which he ties it to his nose.
-Squidward finds out about Spongebob’s injury and decides to mess with him for cheap laughs.
-Fearing that he'll be sent home, Spongebob decides to get medical help... too bad that "medical help" means Patrick.
-"Dr." Patrick gives Spongebob a "garbage compress" to deal with the swelling and hammering it in to make sure but only makes it way worse.
+Being too weak to pull it out his hand becomes too sore to hold the spatula, so he ties it to his nose.
+Squidward finds out about SpongeBob's injury and decides to mess with him for cheap laughs, since he hates him with a passion.
+Fearing that he'll be sent home, SpongeBob decides to get medical help... too bad that "medical help" means Patrick.
+"Dr." Patrick gives SpongeBob a "garbage compress" to deal with the swelling and hammering it in to make sure but only makes it way worse.
 After "helping" he takes leave as his "shift" is over.
-When Spongebob returns to the kitchen it turns out Squidward squealed on him; forced to show his wound Sponge lifts up his thumb, now swollen several times as large, puke green, and leaking pus.
+When SpongeBob returns to the kitchen, it turns out Squidward squealed on him.
+Forced to show his wound, SpongeBob lifts up his thumb, now swollen several times as large, puke green, and leaking pus.
 Mr. Krabs, being made of stronger stuff than Squidward, pulls the splinter out with a burst of confetti... and a big spray of pus.
-Squidward learns that he could have left hours ago if he called worker’s comp and beats himself with the cash register.
+Squidward learns that he could have left hours ago if he called workers comp and beats himself with the cash register.
 It turns out he did it in vain as his shift ended two minutes ago.
 The episode ends here.

 The Splinter provides examples of (YMMV examples go here)...

-- Fainting: Squidward collapses at the sight of the size of Spongebob's swollen splinter.
+- Fainting: Squidward collapses at the sight of the size of SpongeBob's swollen splinter.

 - Gross-Up Close-Up: The close-ups of the splinter.

 - Minor Injury Overreaction: So very much.
 Justified, as the splinter swells up to absurd lengths.

-The episode begins with Spongebob and Patrick adding slide whistles to everything Squidward does, whether he likes it or not.
+The episode begins with SpongeBob and Patrick adding slide whistle sound effects to everything Squidward does, whether he likes it or not.
 Unable to stand it, he flees his house and the dim duo take chase thinking hes finally playing with them.
 He snatches one of the whistles to give them a taste of their own medicine but it only makes them think hes great at it.
 The terrible trio then go around town blowing their slide whistles but Squidward takes it too far; annoying various citizens and impersonating a baby for a quick joke (making the mother call him a "baby assaulter").
-The citizens form an angry mod and chase after Squidward as he commanders a gas truck.
-Not minding the road he smashes through the Chum Bucket (to Krab’s delight), the Krusty Krab (to Krabs sorrow), and several buildings before plunging off a cliff after he misinterprets SpongeBobs question of if he “wants to stop” (as in stop the truck).
-The truck goes up in a fireball and the crowd cheers at his demise; Spongebob and Patrick play Fryderyk Chopins Funeral March mournfully on their slide whistles.
-Turns out that Squidward survived but now he has his whistle lodged in his throat and the hospital unable to take it out.
-Spongebob and Patrick finish the episode by messing around the hospital on their slide whistles.
+The citizens form an angry mob and chase after Squidward as he commandeers a gas truck.
+Not minding the road he smashes through the Chum Bucket (to Mr. Krabs delight), the Krusty Krab (to Krabs sorrow), and several buildings before plunging off a cliff after he misinterprets SpongeBobs question of if he wants to stop (as in stop the truck).
+The truck goes up in a fireball and the crowd cheers at his demise; SpongeBob and Patrick play Fryderyk Chopins Funeral March mournfully on their slide whistles.
+Turns out that Squidward survived but now he has his whistle lodged in his throat and the hospital is unable to take it out.
+SpongeBob and Patrick finish the episode by messing around the hospital on their slide whistles.

 Slide Whistle Stooges provides examples of (YMMV examples go here)...